 I had a moment of panic yesterday morning when I got a notice from the library to say that the books I’d reserved were available to be picked up.
 Should I make an emergency dash to the library in case they closed their doors?
 I briefly considered this, but decided to take my chances on picking them up on Monday.
 I have a massive pile of books next to the bed, so I’m really not going to run out in the next six months.
 And there are always digital books.
 The library has advised that they will increase the number of digital books to better serve the needs of the community, which is great news.

-We did an emergency dash to Aldi yesterday to buy some fresh ginger (??), some curry powder and some of the aforementioned Rose.
-We saw people coming out with TP and snagged the last four-pack so we were well-pleased with ourselves.
+We did an emergency dash to the supermarket yesterday to buy some fresh ginger, some curry powder, and some of the aforementioned Rosé.
+I don’t want to be stuck at home without the essentials.

 But back to the topic at hand.
 What should we be reading in this surreal situation?
 I think there are three options.